 MPH@Simmons students participate in two hands-on learning opportunities called immersions that provide students with on-ground experiences examining public health issues.
-During immersions, students join their classmates and professors in person to experience domestic and international cultures and to learn about health systems and challenges firsthand.
+During immersions, students join their classmates and professors in person to learn about health systems and health equity challenges firsthand.

 Immersions are an integral part of the MPH@Simmons program and provide students with unique advantages.
 These collaborative multiday events provide students with deep, contextualized analysis of public health challenges and offer a curriculum designed to develop leadership skills for social change.
-International immersions also provide students with crucial on-ground global public health experience that many employers seek.
+Immersive learning also provides students with transformative on-ground public health experience that many employers seek.

-Students are required to attend two immersions, one on the Simmons campus in Boston and one destination immersion, for a total of three credits during their time in the program.
+Students are required to attend two immersions, one on the Simmons campus in Boston and one in the US-Mexico borderlands region of Arizona, for a total of three credits during their time in the program.
 Students are responsible for all immersion travel, program, and accommodation expenses.
 For the Boston immersion, students are responsible for arranging accommodations and travel.
-For destination immersions, students will be assisted with travel arrangements and standard accommodations will be provided through our program partners.
+For destination immersions, students are responsible for arranging travel, and standard accommodations and on-ground logistics will be provided through our program partners.

 Racism, Oppression, & Health